Best Church Wedding Photos

 Many churches consider specific areas off-limits to photographers.
 Often, these involve sacred areas or spaces reserved for the officiant.
 In extreme cases, church weddings may relegate photographers to shoot from an area in the back, rather than roaming freely in the aisles.

 You may need to adjust your expectations accordingly for photos.
-For example, if the service requires you to look forward and your photographer’s restrictions mean no access ahead of you, he or she may only capture your side view or even the back of your head.
+For example, if the service requires you to look forward and your photographer’s restrictions mean no access ahead of you, they may only capture your side view or even the back of your head.

 If the church contains a balcony, ask about availability.
 In some cases, churches only permit the organist or other musical members in this area.
 Or, they may allow the photographer in that space, but in one specific spot.
 Get the policy details in advance to determine the possibility of overhead shots.